Dental implant: Implant-supported overdenture

-Orthodontic mini-implants (TAD)
+Temporary anchorage devices (TAD)

-Dental implants are used in orthodontic patients to replace missing teeth or as a temporary anchorage device (TAD) to facilitate orthodontic movement by providing an additional anchorage point.
+Dental implants are used in orthodontic patients to replace missing teeth or as a temporary anchorage device (TAD) or orthodontic mini-implants to facilitate orthodontic movement by providing an additional anchorage point.
 For teeth to move, a force must be applied to them in the direction of the desired movement.
 The force stimulates cells in the periodontal ligament to cause bone remodeling, removing bone in the direction of travel of the tooth and adding it to the space created.
 In order to generate a force on a tooth, an anchor point (something that will not move) is needed.
 Since implants do not have a periodontal ligament, and bone remodelling will not be stimulated when tension is applied, they are ideal anchor points in orthodontics.
 Typically, implants designed for orthodontic movement are small and do not fully osseointegrate, allowing easy removal following treatment.
 They are indicated when needing to shorten treatment time, or as an alternative to extra-oral anchorage.
 Mini-implants are frequently placed between the roots of teeth, but may also be sited in the roof of the mouth.
 They are then connected to a fixed brace to help move the teeth.